mjambon/cmdliner-cheatsheet/README.md

   let info =
     Arg.info ["j"; "num-cores"]  (* '-j' and '--num-cores' will be synonyms *) ~docv:"NUM"
-      ~doc:"Example of an optional value with a default.
+      ~doc:"Example of an optional argument with a default.
             The value of \\$\\(docv\\) is $(docv)." in
   Arg.value (Arg.opt Arg.int default info)